Exchange Licensing FAQ

 No, the Outlook client license was no longer included with any Exchange CAL after Exchange Server 2003, and must be purchased separately for Exchange Server 2013.
 The Exchange Server 2013 Standard CAL provides the rights to access e-mail, calendar, contacts, and tasks through either Outlook Web App (OWA) or through a mobile device via Exchange ActiveSync.

 These features evolved into “Retention Policies” in Exchange Server 2013 and now include the additional flexibility of applying policies to individual emails, in addition to folders.
-See the following table for an explanation of how these features have evolved across versions:
+An explanation of how these features have evolved across versions:

 Exchange Server 2013 will continue to leverage database availability groups – a collection of mailbox servers that use continuous replication to update database copies, communicate to manage failures, and can provide automatic failover to recover from a variety of issues that can affect individual components, databases, servers, and data centers.
 Exchange Server 2013 also provides managed availability – internal monitoring and recovery-oriented features that are tightly integrated to help prevent failures, proactively restore services, initiate server failovers automatically or alert administrators to take action.
 The focus is on monitoring and managing the end user experience rather than just server and component uptime to help keep the service continuously available.
 For more information, see Exchange Server 2013 Prerequisites